 mango-yogurt-in-blue-bowl

-banana and diced larabar in container
+banana and diced larabar in container.

-Banana and Diced Snack Bar
+Fruit and Diced Snack Bar

 Pack a banana and some diced snack bar (like a Larabar, which is soft and packed with protein and healthy fats) for an easy toddler snack.
 If your kiddo isn’t hungry enough for both of these foods together, just do one of them!